Women rabbis and Torah scholars: Alternate Orthodox approaches

 Alongside this debate, a third approach within Orthodoxy has developed.
-Some Orthodox institutions have accepted women in alternate roles relating to Jewish law such as halakhic advisors (Yoatzot), court advocates (Toanot) and congregational advisors.
+Individual Orthodox institutions have accepted women in alternate roles relating to Jewish law such as halakhic advisors (Yoatzot), court advocates (Toanot) and congregational advisors.
 Examples of this trend gaining acceptance include the efforts of Rabbi Aryeh Strikovski of Machanaim Yeshiva and Pardes Institute who collaborated with Rabbi Avraham Shapira, former Chief Rabbi of Israel, to initiate a program for training Orthodox women as halakhic Toanot ("advocates") in rabbinic courts.
 Since then, seventy Israeli women were trained as Toanot.
 In England, in 2012, Rabbi Ephraim Mirvis, the country's chief rabbi, appointed Lauren Levin as Britain's first Orthodox female halakhic adviser, at Finchley United Synagogue in London.
 This distinction of women rabbis are ordained to rule on matters of Jewish law versus women as Torah scholars who may provide instruction in Jewish law is found in Jewish legal works.
 Yet, despite this alteration in title, these women are often perceived as equivalent to ordained rabbis.

 In Israel a growing number of Orthodox women are being trained as Yoetzet Halacha (halakhic advisers), and the use of Toanot is not restricted to any one segment of Orthodoxy; In Israel they have worked with Haredi and Modern Orthodox Jews.
 Orthodox women may study the laws of family purity at the same level of detail that Orthodox males do at Nishmat, the Jerusalem Center for Advanced Jewish Study for Women.
 The purpose is for them to be able to act as halakhic advisors for other women, a role that traditionally was limited to male rabbis.
 This course of study is overseen by Rabbi Yaakov Varhaftig.